-Is rayon breathable?
-Yes!
-It’s not as airy and absorbent as cotton or linen, but it’s still great to consider in dry-heat climates.
-Rayon is a man-made fiber created from wood pulp.
+Rayon is another breathable fabric.
+It’s not as airy and absorbent as cotton or linen, but don’t count it out.
+It’s definitely worth considering for dry-heat climates.
+A man-made fiber, rayon is created from wood pulp.
+The fabric is often used to simulate silk, cotton, or linen textures.
 It’s lightweight, versatile, and wrinkle resistant.
+It doesn’t pill and retains its shape.
+These qualities make it an ideal travel fabric.
 Plus, it flows and drapes beautifully on the body.